Conservatives and Liberals in American Politics

 horoscope-639122_1920

-Liberalism is characterized by a more optimistic, innovative, and progressive set of values and attitudes.
-Extreme liberalism favors social reform, activist government, concern for human rights, and tolerance for a broad number of different viewpoints.
+Liberalism is characterized by an optimistic, innovative, and progressive set of values and attitudes.
+Extreme liberalism favors social reform, the expansion of government powers, concern for human and animal rights, and tolerance for a broad number of different viewpoints.
+Liberals are activists in that they promote vigorous and sometimes aggressive action in pursuing a political or social end.
+They largely view the Constitution as a “living document” that is to be interpreted according to modern norms and viewpoints.

 Liberalism (embraced by the current Democratic Party) is founded on Marx’s dialectical materialism.
 The party advocates personal rights such as free speech and freedom of association, but in the past few decades the democratic majority has voted against these freedoms.[1]
 The party embraces secularism.
 Liberals are for a separation of church and state.
 Liberals are also for redistributing wealth – heavily taxing the rich and giving to the poor.
-They want to expand government and social services.
+They favor expansion of government and social services.
 This ultimately means more taxation for all Americans.
 Liberals are not anti-business but they are inclined to impose regulations to control business practices.
 The broad sweep of liberalism places responsibility more in the hands of society (and hence under the control and guidance of government) than that of individuals.
 Criminals, therefore, need to be helped through education and counseling because “society” somehow failed them.
 Guns are viewed as evil, because they allow people to commit evil.
 Strict gun control and, even, confiscation are part of their social engineering program.
 Liberals are more inclined toward abortion.
-They are also more likely to favor homosexuality and same sex unions.
+They are also more likely to favor homosexuality, same sex marriage, and LGBTQ rights.

 Conservatism is broadly defined as an attitude of resistance to change.
 A cautious and somewhat “hands off” approach is taken to traditional and conventional forms of institutions and social behavior.
 The extreme conservative includes religious dogmatism or fundamentalism, right-wing political stands, militarism, intolerance of minority groups, authoritarianism, hard punishment, anti-hedonism, conformity, conventionality, and suspicion of scientific progress.

 Conservatives agree on individual responsibility; improper social behavior is, therefore, punishable without the state having to pay for the criminal’s rehabilitation.
+They favor a strict interpretation of the Constitution based on the ‘founding fathers’ intent, rejecting modern revisionism.
 Conservatives support big business and individual wealth accumulation.
-They favor self-defense and gun issues.
+They favor self-defense, gun ownership, and Second Amendment rights.
 Most conservatives have a strong Christian heritage that protects fetal rights.
 The Republican Party is the conservative wing of our dual political system.
 They are bound by religion, capitalism, and militarism.

 We might question why people prefer one party line to another.
 Do conservatives come from authoritarian households?
 Are liberals the product of tolerant and broadminded parents?
 Or are people genetically prone to one philosophy over another?
-Some researchers suggest that people who are anxiety prone, and who have feelings of insecurity, inferiority, and low self-esteem tend to be conservative.
+Some researchers suggest that anxious prone people that have feelings of insecurity, inferiority, and low self-esteem tend to be conservative.
 This would imply that conservatives would dislike and avoid novelty, spontaneity, risk, disorder, social chaos, and unnecessary experimentation.
 Whatever the answer may be, it is apparent that these two broad categories of thought exist in every nation and culture.

 Another take on the differences between liberal and conservative thinkers involves personality traits and specific brain structures.
 A study done at the University College of London and published in Current Biology found that liberals have more gray matter in a part of the brain associated with understanding complexity, while conservatives have bigger brains in the section related to fear.
 Liberals typically have larger anterior cingulate cortexes associated with tolerance to uncertainty.
 Conservatives have more gray matter volume in the right amygdala, an area that governs sensitivity to fear.
 This finding helps to clarify why these two philosophical groups think and communicate in such different ways.

 Liberals with larger anterior cingulate cortexes have a higher capacity to tolerate uncertainty and conflicts than do conservatives; this leads to more progressiveness.
 Liberals are, therefore, more tolerant of new social behaviors and agendas, immigrants, and cultural differences.
-They are permissive in their approach to governing.
-Conservatives with a large amygdala are more sensitive to disgust and tend to respond to threatening situations with more aggression than do liberals.
+They are permissive in their approach to governing and therefore open to unproven innovations and social experiments micro managed by tight regulations.
+Conservatives with a large amygdala are more sensitive to disgust and tend to respond to threatening situations with defensive attitudes and aggression.
 Conservatives are, for instance, more sensitive to threatening facial expressions than liberals.
 This accounts for why they favor relatively safe and conventional policies, traditionalism, and more social conformity.

 Brain makeup does not necessarily force a person to think a certain way.
 It rather predisposes one to do so because a person’s political views can change their physiological traits over time.
 In a nutshell, then, conservatives wish to avoid self-harm, while liberals want to avoid collective group harm.
 The conservative is individually minded and the liberal is collectively minded.
 The first values individual initiative and personal freedom.
 The second values group initiative and collective cohesion.